hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 I struggle too

 [21:46:54](#devI_G1VKJ7huFAHeDJMFZLTywYnILDBuw9F20XE-ic) <hiiamboris (NOT THIS ONE)>:
-@rseger when stuck, parse your code snippet here, someone will offer an advice Ì†ΩÌ∏â
+@rseger when stuck, parse your code snippet here, someone will offer an advice üòâ

 [21:47:15](#Q-4mcK0qhm2iVCCbFWBmJibgcBrufeXW6e05deUajB4) <hiiamboris (NOT THIS ONE)>:
 * @rseger when stuck, post your code snippet here, someone will offer an advice ;)